AlainPaillou/SkyPi/README.md

 # Pip
 sudo apt install python3-pip
 ```
-You can check version with `python --version`
+You can check version with `python --version`.
+If command `python` execute python2.x, run all commands with `python3` like above.

 ## Packages installation
 ```